 - Africa Imagery: Photographs of Africa, its people and wildlife.

-- Greg du Toit Blog: The blog of internationally acclaimed African wildlife photographer Greg du Toit…
+- Greg du Toit: The website of internationally acclaimed African wildlife photographer Greg du Toit.

 - Jonathan & Angela Scott: Jonathan and Angie Scott are award winning authors and internationally renowned wildlife photographers based in Kenya, Africa.